Titleist CB vs. MB: Which Is Better?

 The Titleist irons are one of the best products in the market.
 They both offer decent performance and good value for money.

-While the CB irons might look like the better option, the winner will depend on individual preferences.
+While the CB irons might seem the better option, the winner will depend on your preferences.

 If you’re a skilled golfer who wants a more traditionally lofted iron set, the 620 CB iron will be a good choice.